✓ Home Loan of up to ₹50 Crores ✓ Interest Rates Starting @ 7.25%

 The portability facility is currently available in 20 states at the moment.
 According to the data available on the IMPDS portal, 275 applications were received on the launch day.
 As per the reports, the number of transactions for the portability of the intra-state ration card is much higher.

-List of States Integrated with One Nation One Ration Card (ONORC) Portability
+List of States and UTs Integrated with ONORC

 The ONORC was officially rolled out on June 01, 2020.
 However, at the moment, there are a total of 17 states and 8 Union Territories on board to roll out the interstate portability of the ration card under the National Food Security Act.
 They are as follows: